-Some people may prefer religious wishes in wedding cards.
-Marriage as an event is often closely tied to religion, after all.
-If the couple is religious or if they're having a more traditional religious wedding ceremony, whether it's Catholic, Protestant, Hindu, or Muslim, that religion may give you some clues about what to write in their wedding card.
+Some people may prefer religious wishes on wedding cards.
+Marriage is often closely tied to religion, after all.
+If the couple is religious and having a more traditional religious wedding ceremony, whether it's Catholic, Protestant, Hindu, or Muslim, that religion may give you some clues about what to write on their wedding card.
 Despite the growing popularity of secularism, traditional and religious marriages are still very common and popular these days.
 That's where this article comes in.

 General Religious Wedding Messages